davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-05-05-isle-of-wight-randonnee-2015.md

 ![DCIM107GOPRO](/images/2015/20150503-0250941.jpg)

 It was a shame that it was so foggy as there's some beautiful views to be had from the island.
 This does mean I'll have to come back I guess and do it again as the scenery didn't quite deliver today.
 The hills were there though!
 Riding the island would be excellent training for something like Ironman UK or Wales where there's lots of short sharp climbs, twists and turns.
-This is my kind of terrain - although weighinga stone heavier than I was a few months ago made it tougher.
+This is my kind of terrain - although weighing a stone heavier than I was a few months ago made it tougher.

 ![DCIM107GOPRO](/images/2015/20150503-0310965.jpg)